Table of content

-The responsible person has integrated the component Matomo on this website.
-Matomo is an open source software tool for web analysis.
-Web analysis is the collection, collection and analysis of data about user behavior on websites.
-The tool records from which website the user has accessed this website, which subpages have been accessed and how often and how long subpages have been viewed by the user.
-This analysis is used to optimize our website.
+The responsible person has integrated the component Matomo in this application.
+Matomo is an open source software tool for usage analysis.
+Usage analysis is the collection and analysis of data about user behavior on applications.
+In the web the tool records from which website the user has accessed this website, which subpages have been accessed and how often and how long subpages have been viewed by the user.
+In a mobile app the tool records time spent in the application and user interactions.
+This analysis is used to optimize the application.

 The software is operated on the server of the responsible person.
 All log files are stored exclusively on this server.